 The first stage is gingivitis.
 It’s characterized by red, swollen gums and bad breath.
 Gingivitis is treatable by improving your oral hygiene routine and getting a thorough cleaning from your dentist.

 The second stage of periodontitis is early periodontitis.
 This stage is characterized by early bone loss and gingival pockets that are between 4-5 millimeters in depth.
 At this stage your gums will bleed quite a bit and your tissue starts to recede.
 This increases your tooth sensitivity and causes you to look like you’ve aged prematurely.
 Toward the end of this stage your teeth will begin to loosen.
 Early periodontal disease is irreversible, which means symptoms can be treated, but you will never get rid of it.

 The final stage of periodontitis is advanced periodontitis.
 At this point you’ve lost teeth and bone, have a very foul odor in your mouth due to the widespread infection, and have severe pain.

-Individuals who have diabetes have been proven to be more like to have periodontal disease because of the fact that diabetes makes it more difficult for people to fight infection.
+Individuals with diabetes have been proven to more than likely have periodontal disease because of the fact that diabetes makes it more difficult for people to fight infection.
 In fact, a commonly associated complication of diabetes is periodontal disease.
 Uncontrolled diabetes puts people at an even greater risk.
 Periodontitis can increase your blood sugar, which ultimately increases diabetic complications.